Ykai-f/wiki_yuekai_fr_BMCU/BMCU/bmcu_branches.md

 The CMCU is in the early stages of development by the authors and their team.
 The CMCU is characterised by closed components similar to the AMS system, and the extruder mechanism will be integrated into a closed dryer box, but with a significant increase in the corresponding DIY cost.

+# New BMCU naming convention
+Currently, the authors `@4061N` have named the version iterations of the BMCU as follows.

+BMCU-A :
+BMCU-B :
+BMCU-C

 # Current branches of BMCUs
 For now, the most classic TTL version and the 130 motor are still standard.